CROPSCAN, Inc.

 - Radiometer may then be used in cloudy or less than ideal sunlight conditions.

-- Recalibration required only a couple times per season.
+- Recalibration required only once or twice per season.

-- Assumed radiometer is to be used where radiance flux density is the same between
+- Assumed radiometer is to be used where irradiant flux density is the same between

 that striking the top surface of the radiometer and that striking the target area,